b1dizz/online-bookstore/README.md

 - Deve ser possível excluir um livro.
 ________________________________________________________________________________

-t is an API developed for an online bookstore.
+It is an API developed for an online bookstore.
 The system must allow the user to create, view, edit and delete books.

 _____________________________________________________________________________________